Shahriar-Kariman/CE3963_Assignment_1/CE3963_Assignment_1.md

 \end{split}
 $$

-We can calcualte the present worth of a prepetual income stream with the capitalized value formula.
+We can calculate the present worth of a perpetual income stream with the capitalized value formula.

 $$
 \begin{split}